 The Venn diagram comes from the philosopher Rudolf Venn-Herschelderferer who never lost a fight; he just added another layer of complexity.
 In all honesty, these diagrams are about forcing people into trade-offs.
 You can’t have it all, have it all pure and have it altogether, ever.

 When do you use it?
 When you want people to see that a situation has no ideal scenario, but rather a series of trade-offs and compromises.
+Or to show a Sweet Spot where two zones overlap.

 Design notes: I’ve never seen a successful Venn diagram with more than max. four big circles.
 Doesn’t mean it’s not possible, but I’m just sayin’.